hlship/test-pipeline/README.md

 - `update-in-context` and `assoc-in-context` are used to modify the context during execution
 - `capture-logging` captures log events so that `log-events` can return them
 - `halt` terminates pipeline execution
-- `halt-on-failure` terminate execution if any test failures occur
+- `halt-on-failure` terminates execution if any test failures occur

 Please refer to the [API documentation](https://hlship.github.io/docs/test-pipeline) for more details.